locaal-ai/simpler-whisper/README.md

 A zero-dependency simple Python wrapper for [whisper.cpp](https://github.com/ggerganov/whisper.cpp), providing an easy-to-use interface for speech recognition using the Whisper model.

 Why is it better than [faster-whisper](https://github.com/SYSTRAN/faster-whisper) and [pywhispercpp](https://github.com/abdeladim-s/pywhispercpp):
-- Zero-dependency: Everything is shipped with the built wheel, no Python dependency on `av` or `ctranslate2` etc.
+- Zero-dependency: Everything is shipped with the built wheel, no Python dependency (on `av` or `ctranslate2` etc.) except for `numpy`.
 - Dead simple API: call `.transcribe()` and get a result
 - Acceleration enabled: supports whatever whisper.cpp supports
 - Updated: using precompiled whisper.cpp from https://github.com/locaal-ai/occ-ai-dep-whispercpp